QueenieCplusplus/DB_Cluster/README.md

    * Transporter

    A protocol providing data transfer across a network.
 The NDB API supports three different types of transporter connections: TCP/IP (local), TCP/IP (remote), and SHM.
 TCP/IP is, of course, the familiar network protocol that underlies HTTP, FTP, and so forth, on the Internet.
 SHM stands for Unix-style shared memory segments.

-   * NDB

-   This originally stood for “Network DataBase”.
-It now refers to the MySQL storage engine (named NDB or NDBCLUSTER) used to enable the NDB Cluster distributed database system.

   * ACC (Access Manager)